What is AIDEA?

 AIDEA is independently audited each year.
 In addition, it is subject to government audits and operates under the same standards of transparency as Alaska's state agencies.

 How are AIDEA and AEA related?

-Pursuant to legislation enacted in 1993, the members of the board of directors of AIDEA also serve as the board of directors of the Alaska Energy Authority (AEA).
+Pursuant to legislation enacted in 1993, the members of the AIDEA board also serve as the board of directors for the Alaska Energy Authority (AEA).
 AEA contracts with AIDEA for staff to oversee AEA programs; however, AEA continues to exist as a separate legal entity.
 There is no commingling of funds, assets, or liabilities between AIDEA and AEA and there is no responsibility of one for the debts or the obligations of the other.

-AIDEA's Board, per Chapter 72 SLA10 (pdf), is made up of seven people: five members of the public appointed by the Governor to serve two year terms and the Commissioners of the Department of Revenue and the Department of Commerce, Community and Economic Development who make up the two Cabinet appointments.
+AIDEA's Board, per Chapter 72 SLA10 (pdf), is made up of seven members: five members of the public appointed by the Governor to serve two year terms and the Commissioners of the Department of Revenue and the Department of Commerce, Community, and Economic Development who make up the two Cabinet appointments.

 Can I get a grant through AIDEA for my business?

 AIDEA does not provide grants.
 All projects financed through AIDEA programs must be commercially viable and able to generate sufficient revenues to cover debt service.

 AIDEA has a number of programs that provide financial assistance to Alaska's business community.

 - Loan Participation Program AIDEA can provide up to 90% participation in a bank originated loan up to $25 million.
 The Loan Participation Program provides Alaskans with long-term financing for new or existing projects, or for the refinancing of existing loans.